Tainted innocence is a hymn to my sister Chloé.

 Whilst searching for ground from which she can take flight, Chloé re-delves into the absence of a father and the lack of a family.
 Giving our mother an impression of déjà vu, as reflected in Chloé she sees her own abandonment.

 Chloé and our mother have always held a complex, fusional and exclusive relationship.
 A binding tie unites them but this doesn’t go without clashes.
 Taken in a period of emotional violence, arguments and reconciliations set their daily rhythm.

-Since crossing the Channel my voice has found its echo.
+Since having crossed the Channel, my voice has been searching for it’s echo.
 These photographs represent a few pieces from a complicated jigsaw.